harness/developer-hub/tutorials/orchestrate-security-tests/tutorial-1-standalone-workflows.md

 ---
-title: Tutorial 1 -- Standalone STO Pipeline
+title: Getting started 1 - Create a standalone STO pipeline
-description: This quickstart shows you how to use the Harness Security Testing Orchestration (STO) module to perform code security scanning in a Harness Pipeline.
-You'll set up a Pipeline with one scanner, run sc…
+description: Set up a Pipeline with one scanner, run scans, analyze the results, and learn the key features of STO.
-sidebar_position: 30
+sidebar_position: 10
 helpdocs_topic_id: yvy4pmt8bw
 helpdocs_category_id: 8nywcs2sa7
 helpdocs_is_private: false